 Sunday’s chill wind meant I wore my leather jacket, buttoned up, as we attended Westminster Cathedral church, the Byzantine red and white brick Roman Catholic Cathedral, and later walked in the park.
 Summer, stay—please!
 We’re trying to track the finish times of Austin’s own hero Lance Armstrong’s in the Tour de France, but all I see is Tiger Woods in the Open, though there have been several big articles about Lance and some yellow-jersey color pictures in the Times.
 The paper is full daily of the latest leaks from the Blair inner circle.

 We are becoming peeping Toms.
 The last house on our mews, white brick, black trim, next to the red brick arch, has been vacant all year.
 While everyone has planted flowers and trees in pots, that one doorway has remained stark and bare.
-Now, after many large trunks were delivered to the large house connected in front of it, there is an omnipresent large blue Bentley with a chauffeur, sometimes a Mercedes or two, plus sometimes a security man with walkie talkie.
+Now, after many large trunks were delivered to the large house connected in front of it, there is an omnipresent blue Bentley with a chauffeur, sometimes a Mercedes or two, plus sometimes a security man with walkie talkie.
 There are automatic cameras at the front door.
 Through the large basement windows next to the sidewalk, one sees a very large commercial-size kitchen, often filled with workers.
 The main entrance on Clarendon St. has large Chinese pots on the porch with medium-size conifers.
 Last night the lights were all on inside, with many chandeliers glowing, and we saw, through lace curtains, an elaborate feast set out on the table, with perhaps eight tall silver serving domes, flower arrangements, and gleaming glassware.
 People milled in the background.
 A smell of incense filled the air as we passed by on our evening walk.
 We hear it is royal Saudis—right on our street!
 I asked the chauffeur a few days ago if there was a chance they would put plants on the mews entrance too.
 Maybe he's too lowly to know.

-Our first June endedwith an Elton John concert in Hyde Park.
+Our first June ended with an Elton John concert in Hyde Park.
 But in Hyde Park, my vague thoughts about sitting on a lawn blanket were blown away when I spied the tall green fence surrounding a huge area of the park near many Bobbies on horseback and on foot.
 We walked past soccer games, dog walkers, and bicyclists with our expensive tickets and found our numbered tiered bleacher seats.
 Elton appeared alone, didn't warm up, sat at his Yamaha on a huge bare stage save for the backdrop, and that was it for the next 3 hours.
 He played and sang without stopping, as he’s done all summer.
 This ends his tour and the audience loved it.

 He opened with “I hope you don’t mind, I hope you don’t mind that I’ve put into words how wonderful life is with you in this world” which is how I feel about you readers.
 The next song was one of welcome to your baby brother, which of course had me in a state since I could think only of baby Jack, and after that he performed Daniel.
 Elton had the whole monster crowd on its feet for Crocodile Rock and Benny and the Jets, and he played several instrumentals too.
 He played Rocket Man, Circle of Life from the Lion King while showing video of the Disney movie, paid a tribute to John Lennon, sang about a NY gun murder, and finally closed with the Norma Jean Candle in the Wind, ending the second encore.
 He changed tempi and keys numerous times, and pulled several echoes and bell sounds from the keyboard, but basically just sat and played and sang all evening, with no notes or music, and he never lost a word or wavered.
 He wore a strangely patterned green suit and white-framed glasses.
 Two large screens on either side of the stage had closeups, and the screen behind him showed varied effects.
 Even Mike said, “I know that song.”
 Once.
 He nearly clapped during some of the music, but caught himself just in time.
 Said he was tired from the Farnsborough Air Show, y’know.
 Busy day on the runways and all!
 But he liked it.

 Golf was interesting.
 Mike had taken the day off.
 Before we left the house on a nice sunny morn, I took out non-essentials, such as a driver, umbrella, hat, and jacket, from my bag, since Mike would be carrying it and I would be pushing his bag on a cart in the tube.
 Then we stood in the doorway of the exit station in West Ruislip until the pouring rain stopped.
 We got to the course nearby, and, since they had no towels, we wiped off our dripping cart (“buggy”) with paper towels before setting off.
-Mike walked, and we joined up with a jolly very elderly man named Ted, with a mane of long white hair.
+Mike walked, and we joined up with a jolly elderly man named Ted, with a mane of long white hair.
 He left before the second rainstorm.
 Eventually we were joined by Erin, who also left, but that was only in a sprinkle.
 We finished eighteen as a twosome in the sun, and had lunch on the picnic tables outside the club, then stopped in a store nearby to look at bikes.
 When we left, we walked in the rain back to the train station.
 (A long flight of stairs presents a challenge, when carrying the cart and golf bag and there was no working escalator or lift.)
 The whole event began before ten in the morning and ended at nearly six.
 It was the first time Mike has played since the fall, and my third eighteen since then.
 He made us dinner while I collapsed on the sofa, since I fly in the morning.
 We’ll have to see if golf is our thing here I feel it’s similar to the pig conversing with the chicken on ham and eggs for breakfast: for you it’s a contribution.
 For me, it’s a total commitment!